 - About Us

-From technology to education, fashion and financial services, every sector has part time marketing jobs.
+From technology to education, fashion and financial services, every sector has part time jobs, even in areas like marketing.
 What are the flexible opportunities in sales and marketing?

 By Sairee Chahal

 Every business has only one objective – to serve the customer.
 You do that by making something or selling something.
 In the graph of significance, sales ranks up there in most organizations and always has a growth trajectory.
 Being able to pull in a customer and add to revenues is a significant function in any business and that is at the heart of having a career in sales.
 Working flex is a difference in terms of engagement.
 Most businesses like the idea of increasing revenue and decreasing costs and therefore we at Fleximoms have consistently noticed a rise in number of organisations seeking sales teams with workflex terms of engagement.
 The great end result is a high growth career path for performers and an opportunity to stay relevant and engaged at all times.
 The downside is that traditonally sales has a stereotype bias – the pushy uncouth sales man, the ‘Kahaani’ guy as one the speakers put it at the SHEROES Summit.